madelineleclair/domswap/README.md

-# Domswap
+# DOM Swap

-Domswap is a JavaScript library that can be used to transverse and manipulate the DOM.
+DOM Swap is a JavaScript library that can be used to transverse and manipulate the DOM.
 For a given argument, the library returns an instance of the DOMNodeCollection class.
 The DOMNodeCollection can contain a single element or multiple elements and methods are chainable.

 ## API